MohsenSafari83/Supervised-Learning-/README.md

 - **Visuals and charts** for better intuition

 ---
+## 📖 Documentation

+Theoretical notes and examples are organized in separate files for each algorithm:

+- [Linear Regression](./Linear%20Regression.md) – Introduction, theory, examples, and visualizations.

 ✨ The goal is to make theory **easy to understand** and connect it directly to **practice**.